Anku5hk/Programmers_guide_to_Python/book.md

 print(next(my_iter)) # 4
 # iterating a iterator object
 # for loop calls '__iter__()' and later '__next__()' functions on a iterable/iterator automatically
-# we'll see more on the working of for loops
+# we'll see more on the working of for loops next
 for v in my_iter:
   print(v) # [9,16,64,81,144]
   # Notice: This time loop started from index 1 now, because we called next() only once